Algorithmic Trading Research Log: How to Build in Public Without Hiding Failed Results

 What Worked

-What worked was publishing negative information as if it were central, not embarrassing.
-The repo's public artifacts repeatedly show what changed, what failed, and what stayed uncertain.
-That is exactly how a research log builds trust.
+What worked was treating negative information as central.
+The artifacts show what changed, what failed, and what stayed uncertain.

 The other thing that worked was specific evidence.
-The log does not merely say c66 is the best branch.
+The log does more than say c66 is the best branch.
 It gives base 19.18%, stress-medium 16.70%, stress-harsh 15.56%, and 76 out-of-sample trades.
-It does not merely say broad ORB weakened.
+It does more than say broad ORB weakened.
 It names the narrow surviving pocket and the broad lanes that did not hold up.

 What Failed